LukasZlocki/ETL_BI_Projects/20_ETL_AssemblyLine_DailyRaport/README.md

 # Assembly line  output and OEE data extracting and transformation

-The scriptt (E)xtract, (T)ransform and (L)oad data for model of assembly KPIs analysys like:/
+The script (E)xtract, (T)ransform and (L)oad data for model of assembly KPIs analysys like:/
-* assembly line output analysys,
-* assembly micro stops analysys,
-* assembly line oee analysys
-(E)xtraction and (T)ransform of the date are being made from jedox, a production file.

-Remark:
-Work in progress, I will be fulfilling steps description during working on this topic
+* production line data extraction from jedox database - see out/ for soource data file
+* data transformation do csv format
+* data transformation to daily reports along with calculation of oee and daily output planed Vs real
+* data transformation to shift reports along with calculation of oee and daily output planed Vs real

 ## General Information

 Program steps:
-Step 1: Extracting raw data for hourly assembly output from jedox file and transforming it to needed shape Step 2: Saving extracted data to csv file (./temp/hourly_raport_dataset.csv) Step 3: ... work in progress
+see comments in main.py for program steps.

 ## Technologies Used

 * Python
 * Pandas
+* csv
+* os - to avoid problems with running on windows / linux / unix OSs
+* pathlib - to avoid problems with running on windows / linux / unix OSs

 ## Creator